Big John Studd: Feud with André the Giant (1982–1986)

 While Studd became a top challenger for Bob Backlund's WWF World Championship, it was his feud with 7 ft 4 in, 520 lb André the Giant over who was professional wrestling's 'true giant' that earned him main event status.
-Studd and Blassie had issued a "Bodyslam Challenge," offering $10,000 (and later, $15,000) to any wrestler who could slam Studd before boasting that he could not be slammed.
-After several wrestlers were unsuccessful in answering Studd's challenge, Andre accepted and was about to slam Studd before Blassie attacked Andre from behind (as Studd grabbed the ring ropes to prevent the slam).
+Studd and Blassie had issued a "Bodyslam Challenge," offering $10,000, and later, $15,000, to any wrestler who could slam Studd before boasting that he could not be slammed.

+After several wrestlers were unsuccessful in answering Studd's challenge, Andre accepted and was about to slam Studd before Blassie attacked Andre from behind, as Studd grabbed the ring ropes to prevent the slam.
 The Andre–Studd feud raged throughout 1983, and Andre got the upper hand and slammed Studd several times, once with enough force to collapse the entire ring.

-Several times the two met inside a steel cage, where André not only slammed Studd, but used a sitdown splash from the top rope onto his chest to knock him out.
-Despite this, Studd began declaring himself the "True Giant of Wrestling" while continuing to insist he could not be (and had never been) slammed.
+Several times the two met inside a steel cage, where André slammed Studd, and used a sitdown splash from the top rope onto his chest to knock him out.
+Despite this, Studd began declaring himself the "True Giant of Wrestling" while continuing to insist he could not be, and had never been, slammed.
 By 1984, with his feud with Andre still raging, Studd was challenging then-new champion Hulk Hogan, who was also successful in slamming Studd, for the title.

-In December, Studd was paired with Bobby "The Brain" Heenan during a televised tag team match on WWF Championship Wrestling featuring Studd and fellow Heenan Family member Ken Patera against André the Giant and S. D. Jones.
+In December, Studd was paired with Bobby "The Brain" Heenan (whom Studd became friends with while they were in the AWA).
+During a televised tag team match on WWF Championship Wrestling featuring Studd and fellow Heenan Family member Ken Patera against André the Giant and S. D. Jones.
 The match ended by disqualification after persistent rulebreaking by Studd and Patera, who attacked André afterwards and cut his hair.

 André set out for revenge and accepted Studd's challenge to a "$15,000 Bodyslam Challenge" match at the first WrestleMania, whereby if Andre failed to slam Studd before the time limit (or Studd managed to slam Andre), André would be forced to retire from wrestling.
 At WrestleMania on March 31, 1985, André won by slamming Studd.

 Studd then formed an alliance with fellow Heenan Family member King Kong Bundy, injuring André's sternum in August.
 Their feud continued for the rest of that year and into 1986, with André recruiting faces such as Hulk Hogan, Tony Atlas, Junkyard Dog and Hillbilly Jim to team with him.
 At WrestleMania 2 on April 7, 1986, Studd participated in the WWF vs. NFL battle royal, targeting Atlanta Falcons player Bill Fralic after a pre-match confrontation during an interview with "Mean" Gene Okerlund.
 He eliminated William "The Refrigerator" Perry, who in turn eliminated Studd; André went on to win the battle royal.